rbeeli/fastbin/README.md

     +-----------------+---------------------+----------------------------------------+

 The 56 bits equal roughly 72 petabytes of variable length data, which should be sufficient for nearly all use cases.

+It is advisable, though not required, to define the variable-sized members at the end of the struct members in the schema.
+This allows to hardcode the buffer offsets of the fixed-size members in the generated code.